dotnet/AspNetCore.Docs/aspnetcore/data/ef-rp/update-related-data.md

 The `InstructorCoursesPageModel` is the base class you will use for the Edit and Create page models. `PopulateAssignedCourseData` reads all `Course` entities to populate `AssignedCourseDataList`.
 For each course, the code sets the `CourseID`, title, and whether or not the instructor is assigned to the course.
 A [HashSet](/dotnet/api/system.collections.generic.hashset-1) is used for efficient lookups.

-Since the view doesn't have a collection of Course entities, the model binder can't automatically update the `CourseAssignments` navigation property.
+Since the Razor page doesn't have a collection of Course entities, the model binder can't automatically update the `CourseAssignments` navigation property.
 Instead of using the model binder to update the `CourseAssignments` navigation property, you do that in the new `UpdateInstructorCourses` method.
 Therefore you need to exclude the `CourseAssignments` property from model binding.
 This doesn't require any change to the code that calls `TryUpdateModel` because you're using the whitelisting overload and `CourseAssignments` isn't in the include list.

 If no check boxes were selected, the code in `UpdateInstructorCourses` initializes the `CourseAssignments` navigation property with an empty collection and returns:

 [!code-csharp[](intro/samples/cu30/Pages/Instructors/InstructorCoursesPageModel.cs?name=snippet_IfNull)]

-The code then loops through all courses in the database and checks each course against the ones currently assigned to the instructor versus the ones that were selected in the view.
+The code then loops through all courses in the database and checks each course against the ones currently assigned to the instructor versus the ones that were selected in the page.
 To facilitate efficient lookups, the latter two collections are stored in `HashSet` objects.

 If the check box for a course was selected but the course isn't in the `Instructor.CourseAssignments` navigation property, the course is added to the collection in the navigation property.